Juwan Howard: Michigan (2019–2024)

 On May 22, 2019, Howard was named the head coach of the Michigan Wolverines men's basketball team, signing a five-year contract.
-In 2021, after guiding the Wolverines to a 14–3 Big Ten record and their first Big Ten regular season title in seven years, Howard was named the Big Ten Conference Coach of the Year, Sporting News Coach of the Year, and Associated Press College Basketball Coach of the Year, and awarded the Henry Iba Award by the USBWA.
-Michigan was named a No. 1 seed in the 2021 NCAA Division I men's basketball tournament, making Howard the first person in NCAA history to enter the tournament as a No. 1 seed as both a player and a coach.
+In his first season, he led the 2019–20 Wolverines to a 19–12 record before the Big Ten tournament and NCAA tournament were cancelled due to COVID-19.
+In his second season, he guided the 2020–21 Wolverines to a 14–3 conference record and their first Big Ten regular season title in seven years.
+Howard was named the Big Ten Conference Coach of the Year, Sporting News Coach of the Year, AP Coach of the Year, and the USBWA Coach of the Year.
+Michigan was named a No. 1 seed in the 2021 NCAA tournament, making Howard the first person in NCAA history to enter the tournament as a No. 1 seed as both a player and a coach.
 On November 16, 2021, Michigan signed Howard to a five-year contract extension through the 2025–26 season.

-On February 20, 2022, an altercation involving Howard took place following a game between Michigan and the Wisconsin Badgers at the Kohl Center where Howard hit Wisconsin's assistant coach in the face.
-The following day, Howard was suspended for the remainder of Michigan's regular season and fined $40,000 for being in "clear violation of the Big Ten Conference's Sportsmanship Policy".
-Howard was allowed to return for the Big Ten Tournament and later the NCAA tournament, where the Wolverines reached the Sweet Sixteen.
-On March 15, 2024, following an 8–24 season and two successive seasons without a tournament appearance, Michigan announced they were parting ways with Howard after five years of coaching.
-During Howard’s tenure, no Big Ten teams had more NCAA tournament wins than Michigan.
+On February 20, 2022, an altercation involving Howard took place following a game against the Wisconsin Badgers at the Kohl Center, where Howard hit Wisconsin's assistant coach in the face after he grabbed his arm.
+The following day, Howard was suspended for the remainder of the regular season and fined $40,000 for being in violation of the Big Ten Conference's Sportsmanship Policy.
+Howard was allowed to return for the Big Ten Tournament and later the NCAA tournament, where the 2021–22 Wolverines reached the Sweet Sixteen for a fifth consecutive tournament; second under Howard.
+The following season, Michigan finished 18–16 and missed the NCAA tournament, losing in the second round of the NIT.
+On March 15, 2024, following an 8–24 season and another successive season without an NCAA tournament appearance, Michigan announced they were parting ways with Howard after five years.
+During Howard's tenure, Michigan had five NCAA tournament wins (in four seasons with an NCAA tournament) and an 87–72 overall record.

-Brooklyn Nets (2024-present)
+Brooklyn Nets (2024–present)

-After serving 5 years as the coach of Michigan, Howard joined the Brooklyn Nets as an assistant coach for Jordi Fernández on April 26, 2024.
+On April 26, 2024, Howard joined the Brooklyn Nets as an assistant coach for Jordi Fernández.